Ibaan: Sports

 Most barangays have a makeshift basketball court, with court markings drawn on the roads.
 Larger barangays have covered courts where interbarangay leagues are held every summer (April to May).

 The town has several well-known sports venues, such as the Bro.
 Medrano Plaza and Recto Gymnasium, the home of the now defunct Ibaan Basketball Team.
 The Bro.
 Medrano Plaza, which houses the basketball and volleyball courts, had hosted several multi-sport events and games.

 Other well-known sports facilities include the Recto Gym, operated by the local government, and the Fr.
 Guido Colletti Gym, a private venue owned by Saint James Academy.

 Education

-Elementary schools and high schools include.